Pongok Island: Demographics

 The island, as Pongok Village, has a population of 5,377 with a sex ratio of 1.14 and divided into 916 households (5.8 persons per household).

 Economy and administration

-The island is part of the Pongok Village in the district (Celagen Viullage, on the island of that name, comprises the other part of the district), and is further subdivided into 7 hamlets (dusun).
+The island is part of the Pongok Village (desa) in the district (Celagen village, on the island of that name, comprises the other desa of the district), and is further subdivided into 7 hamlets (dusun).
 A solar power plant with a peak capacity of 125 kilowatts was established on the island in 2015.

 A stark majority of the labor force are engaged in fisheries and agriculture, with a fish production of about 6,850 tonnes throughout 2016.
 Several public-funded schools are present on the island, ranging from kindergarten (TK) to senior high school (SMA).